 This trail is one of the most popular trails in Badger Creek Wilderness.
 It is usually best to hike during the period of June-September.
-This trail makes an excellent backpack route as there are more than a dozen campsites along the trail; also you come across many different forest types.
+This trail makes an excellent backpack route as an out and back route to Badger Lake; also you come across many different forest types.
 From oak thickets to sub alpine fir meadows at Badger Lake.
 Visitors can try to catch small rainbow trout in Badger Creek, as it runs along the entire length of the trail.
 Large natural rock formations are along the lower section of this trail.

-This trail begins at Bonney Meadows Campground (5,300’) and ends at Crane Creek Trail #478 (4,050’).
+This trail begins at Bonney Meadows Campground (5,300’) and ends at Road 4880.
 From Bonney Meadows Campground, head northwest on this trail and after 0.2 mile the trail reaches Hidden Meadows Trail #472.
 Continue descending north on this trail 0.2 mile where the trail turns and begins to head southeast.
 The trail levels out slightly for the next 0.7 mile before descending 0.5 to Boulder Lake.
-From Boulder Lake, continue southeast 0.1 mile to Little Boulder Trail #463A.
-Turn left (east) and continue 0.4 miles to Forest Road 4880.
-Cross the road and continue 0.5 mile to the junction with Crane Creek Trail #478 where the trail ends.
+From Boulder Lake, continue southeast 0.3 mile to Little Boulder Trail #463A.
+Turn left (east) and continue 0.5 miles to Forest Road 4880 where trail ends.
+The trail may also be accessed from the 4880 Road east of Boulder Lake and continue on to Bonney Meadows from the lake.

 This trail begins at Forest Road 4220 (Skyline Road) near Olallie Lake and ends at Red Lake Road (3,640’) (Forest Road 4600-380), near Red Lake.
 From Forest Road 4220 (5,000) the trail heads southwest climbing moderately and passes through the Rock Lakes Basin in the first 0.5 mile.
 After a further 0.1 mile, the trail meets the Timber Lake Trail #733 on the left.
 The trail continues heading southwest from the junction and reaches Top Lake in 0.3 mile.
 The trail turns north at the end of the lake and travels up a steep climb for 0.3 mile to a four way junction with the Pacific Crest Trail #2000 (5,280’).
 From the junction, the trail becomes rocky and rough and continues northwest 1.1 miles to the junction with Lodgepole Trail #706 (4,940’).
 Turn left (west) to stay on trail #719 and follow it for 0.3 mile, passing Fork Lake, to the junction with Potato Butte Trail #719A.
 For the next 2.3 miles, the trail travels through old growth forest and passes Sheep Lake, Wall Lake, Averill Lake and Red Lake and eventually reaches a powerline corridor.
 After crossing the corridor, the trail meets and follows a road for 250’ before intersection a second road (Forest Road 4600-076).
 The trail continues on the north side of Forest Road 4600-076 for 0.4 mile to its end at Red Lake Road (3,640’) (Forest Road 4600-380).